 Homework helps move the lessons taught in therapy to the child’s real life.
 Homework is usually provided with guidelines for completing it, making sure that every homework given is doable and involves a step towards the client’s goal (Bannink, 2012).

-A Positive CBT therapist can also ask the child or adolescent to “pay attention to the expression on your mom’s face each time you start your homework without having to be told to ” (Bannink, 2012).
+A Positive CBT therapist can also ask the child or adolescent to “pay attention to the expression on your mom’s face each time you start your homework without having to be told to” (Bannink, 2012).
 This helps positively reinforce the desired behavior and helps the client focus on what is going right for them.

-What’s the goal for the Positive CBT therapist?
+Goals for Positive CBT

 The goal for the client is to be able to enhance their own strengths and prevent future problem behaviors.
 The child or teenager will learn how to conjure up positive emotions by themselves, be hopeful and optimistic about the future, have a better understanding of their strengths, and continue to work on them.